|Date of Birth||January 1, 1894|

 Ranald was the son of Angus Alexander Robertson and Christina McDonald of Winnipeg, Manitoba.
 Angus was a farmer born in Lochiel Township, Glengarry County, Canada West (Ontario).
 Christina was also born in Lochiel Township and they were married there in June 1886.
 Not long after that they moved to the village of Norman in northwestern Ontario where Angus worked in a sawmill.
 They had at least six children: Anna Rae (1887), John Donald (1888), Linda May (1890), Ranald Alexander (1 January 1894), Augustina (1898) and Harold (1901).
 Ranald was born in Norman or the neighbouring town of Rat Portage (later renamed Kenora).

 When the 1901 census was taken the family was living in Rat Portage and John’s occupation was listed as miner.
 By 1906 they had moved to Winnipeg where they lived for the next ten years.
 Ranald and his brother John Donald both served in the militia with Lord Strathcona’s Horse and during the war they both enlisted.
 Ranald signed up in Winnipeg on 11 December 1915, joining the Canadian Engineers Training Depot.
 He was sent to France the following spring, arriving in England in March 1916 on the SS Metagama.
 He spent about three months with the Canadian Engineers Training Depot at Shorncliffe Camp.
-In June he was attached to a newly-organized unit, the 3rd Army Troops Company, Canadian Engineers, and sent to France.
+In June he was transferred to a newly-organized unit, the 3rd Army Troops Company, Canadian Engineers, and sent to France.

 The Army Troops worked closely with the Engineers building and repairing roads, working on trenches and drainage systems, constructing and maintaining water supply systems, doing electrical work, building huts and stables and carrying out patrols.
 Ranald served with his unit in France and Belgium for almost three years.
 In the fall of 1916 the Canadians were at the Battle of the Somme and in April 1917 they fought at Vimy Ridge.
 Ranald spent a week in a field ambulance in August 1917 and he was admitted again on 10 September.
 He was suffering from trench fever and he recovered for several weeks at a hospital in Camiers and two convalescent depots.
 He was discharged to duty in mid-November, just after the Battle of Passchendaele.